-If the open is successful, the shared resource is not a named pipe, and the RequestedOplockLevel is not SMB2\OPLOCK\LEVEL\NONE, the server MUST attempt to acquire an oplock on the open from the underlying object store.<a href="mailto:scale="mailto:scal
+If the open is successful, the shared resource is not a named pipe, and the RequestedOplockLevel is not SMB2\OPLOCK\LEVEL\NONE, the server MUST attempt to acquire an oplock on the open from the underlying object store.<262> If the underlying object store grants the oplock, then Open.OplockState MUST be set to Held and Open.OplockLevel MUST be set to the level of the oplock acquired.
+Otherwise, the server MUST perform the following steps:

-- If the RequestedOplockLevel is SMB2\OPLOCK\LEVEL\II, then the server MUST set RequestedOplockLevel to SMB2\OPLOCK\LEVEL\NONE. - Otherwise, the server MUST set the RequestedOplockLevel to SMB2\OPLOCK\LEVEL\II, and attempt to acquire an oplock on the open from the underlying object store. - If the underlying object store grants an oplock for SMB2\OPLOCK\LEVEL\II, then Open.OplockState MUST be set to Held and Open.OplockLevel MUST be set to the level of the oplock acquired. - Otherwise, the server MUST set RequestedOplockLevel to SMB2 OPLOCK LEVEL NONE.
+- If the RequestedOplockLevel is SMB2\OPLOCK\LEVEL\II, then the server MUST set RequestedOplockLevel to SMB2\OPLOCK\LEVEL\NONE. - Otherwise, the server MUST set the RequestedOplockLevel to SMB2\OPLOCK\LEVEL\II, and attempt to acquire an oplock on the open from the underlying object store. - If the underlying object store grants an oplock for SMB2\OPLOCK\LEVEL\II, then Open.OplockState MUST be set to Held and Open.OplockLevel MUST be set to the level of the oplock acquired. - Otherwise, the server MUST set RequestedOplockLevel to SMB2\OPLOCK\LEVEL\NONE.